If Tim Cook’s all-hands meeting doesn’t fix Apple’s pricing, it’s pointless

 Apple apparently hoped to distract from this reality by stopping unit sale reporting as prices went up, telling investors to focus on its aggregate revenues instead of how many products it was selling.
 But that’s a patently unwise way to grow a business.

 Cook’s letter primarily pinned the revenue shortfall on weakening sales in China, suggesting that “rising trade tensions” might be to blame.
-But it also noted a lower than expected rate of iPhone upgrades in “some developed markets,” and hinted that a temporary low-cost iPhone battery replacement program had cut into new iPhone sales.
+But he also noted a lower than expected rate of iPhone upgrades in “some developed markets” and hinted that a temporary low-cost iPhone battery replacement program had cut into new iPhone sales.

 In my view, pricing is at the core of all of these issues.
 Should anyone be surprised that iPhone sales fell in a particularly price-sensitive country when Apple killed its lowest-cost iPhones and raised prices on its new models?
 (Hint: Apple has huge problems in India, too.)
-That they weren’t as strong as Apple expected elsewhere, despite last-minute trade-in promotions (that didn’t actually reduce the new phones’ higher prices)?
+Is it really surprising that sales weren’t as strong as Apple expected elsewhere, despite last-minute trade-in promotions (that didn’t actually reduce the new phones’ higher prices)?
 Or that customers would keep using their old devices with new $29 batteries rather than spending $749 or more on the latest models?

 Tim Cook has two choices at today’s hands-on meeting.
-He can keep finding alternative ways to placate Apple’s current customers, and hope they don’t leave, or make the difficult choice to shave down Apple’s insane 38 percent profit margin to expand the company’s user base.
+He can keep finding alternative ways to placate Apple’s current customers and hope they don’t leave, or he can make the difficult choice to shave down Apple’s insane 38 percent profit margin to expand the company’s user base.
 The latter solution would position Apple for future growth across all of its markets, rather than just the wealthiest ones, while the former seems destined to slowly but surely reduce Apple’s footprint worldwide.

-I’m not an investor in the company, but as a nearly lifelong user of Apple’s products, I’m hoping that Cook will do the right thing.
-Apple is at its best when it’s making great products more widely available, and at its worst when it’s restricting them only to people with deep pockets.
+I’m not an investor in the company, but as a nearly lifelong user of Apple’s products, I’m hoping Cook will do the right thing.
+Apple is at its best when it’s making great products more widely available, and at its worst when it’s restricting them to people with deep pockets.
 The last year was particularly bad for Apple investors and consumers alike; a major change in Apple’s pricing strategy would make all the difference in 2019.